de2008de/quit_smoking_friend/README.md

 ## Demo Video

+Click on me to YouTube!

 [![Demo](assets/video_cover.png)](https://youtu.be/EhK-77EVjro)

 ## Future Tasks

-- Implement a server for users to communicate online (for the share thoughts feature)
+- :point_right: Implement a server for users to communicate online (for the share thoughts feature)
-- Implement a user interface for users to input their thoughts
+- :point_right: Implement a user interface for users to input their thoughts
-- Implement a script to grab new jokes
+- :point_right: Implement a script to grab new jokes
-- Implement a report button for users to report jokes or other users' content
+- :point_right: Implement a report button for users to report jokes or other users' content
-- Implement an option for users to change the appearance of the virtual friend
+- :point_right: Implement an option for users to change the appearance of the virtual friend

-## Asset Credit
+## Asset Credit :hearts:

 The sprites asset is obtained from:

 https://free-game-assets.itch.io/free-tiny-hero-sprites-pixel-art

-## References
+## References :art:

 https://github.com/aphkyle/dpet